aeon-toolkit/aeon/docs/api_reference/base.md

 `resume_fit` returns the estimator, not training predictions.

 Persistence uses whole-estimator pickle and requires `cant_pickle=False`.
-Only load trusted checkpoints.
-Files record the aeon version, estimator class and checkpoint format version; incompatible aeon or format versions are rejected.
+Only load trusted checkpoints: the body is pickle and can execute arbitrary code.
+Each file begins with a one-line JSON header recording the format version, aeon version, estimator class and parameter signature, validated before the body is unpickled. `CheckpointableMixin.read_checkpoint_metadata(path)` returns that header without loading the estimator, so a checkpoint can be identified even when it cannot be restored.
+An unsupported format version is rejected; a checkpoint written by a different aeon version raises `CheckpointVersionWarning` and is still loaded, since refusing it would discard the fit.
 Use the same Python and dependency environment when resuming; cross-version compatibility is not guaranteed, including between development revisions with the same version number.

 Writes use a temporary file in the destination directory, followed by flush, file sync and atomic replacement.
 Failed serialization preserves the previous